Skip to Main Content

 Have a water-wise landscape.

-Use mostly native plants in outdoor landscape.
+Use mostly native plants and/or beneficial pollinator plants in outdoor landscape.

 Have deciduous, preferably native trees on west side of house to block summer sun but allow winter sun.